Is Certbot Safe?

 What are safer alternatives to Certbot?

-In the pypi category, more Python packages are being analyzed — check back soon. certbot scores 70.0/100.
+In the Python Packages category, more Python packages are being analyzed — check back soon. certbot scores 70.0/100.

 Does Certbot have known vulnerabilities?